ciaran28/DatabricksAutomation/README.md

 9. If tests are successful, the Pull Request is **approved**, which will trigger a release pipeline to propagate changes to the PreProduction Environment
 10. The above will happen iteratively, until the PreProduction environment is stable enough for a new release version, at which we Tag the Release Branch with a version number, e.g "v-1.0.1".
 This will promote changes to the Production Environment. **Release Pipeline for Production Environment not yet complete**

+# Section 2
+---
+---

-# Section 2: Interact With Databricks From Local VS Code Using Databricks Connect + Docker Image
+# Interact With Databricks From Local VS Code Using Databricks Connect And Docker

 In the previous section, we interacted with Databricks API from the DevOps Agent.